cburns99/Data-Structures-Handbook/Set.md

 <LI> in - checks to see if element is in the Set.
 This is an O(n) operation as sets have different types of data types, so it must check every element.
   </UL>
 <h2>Use Cases </h2>
 Sets are good for storing values when you can not have duplicates.
-Although arrays are better for a bunch of elements when there are duplicates.
+Although arrays are better for a bunch of elements when duplicates are present.
 <h2>Example</h2>
 mySet = {1, 'dog', 60}</br>
 'dog' in mySet</br>